Short-term restorative care

 What will it cost me?

 If you can afford to do so, you will be expected to contribute to the cost of your care and services.
-You do not have to complete an income and assets assessment to access the program.
-However, your provider may ask information about your ability to make a contribution.
+You do not have to complete a means assessment to access the program.

 The costs you pay may vary depending on the type and level of care and services you will receive.
 The maximum amount you may be asked to pay is: